vladbph/cymatix-doc/README.md

     }
 ]
 ```
-Please don't be scared, it is rather simple when you see the explanation :) I'll walk you through.
-First of all let's put all the macros in one file ***macros.txt*** and include it into both layers.
+I'll walk you through.
+First of all, let's put all the macros in one file ***macros.h*** and include it into both layers.
 It is optional however.
-So, let's take a look at ***kinds.txt***.
-In particular one utterance:
+So, let's take a look at ***kinds.txt*** file.
+One utterance in particular:
 ```
-i would like to place an order for small bbq chicken and large meat pizza
+I would like to place an order for a small bbq chicken and large meat pizza
 ```
-For the sake of example, ignore pizza sizes deduction.
+For simplicity sake, let's ignore pizza sizes deduction.

 ***kinds.txt***:
 ```
 .train
-    i would like to place an order for small (bbq chicken){&PIZZA_KIND} and large meat{&PIZZA_KIND} pizza
+    I would like to place an order for a small (bbq chicken){&PIZZA_KIND} and large meat{&PIZZA_KIND} pizza
 ```
 *Intent is not present here, because the purpose of this utterance is to extract and label pizza kind:*
 ***PIZZA_KIND = bbq chicken***
 ***PIZZA_KIND = meat***

-This is very powerful mechanism to label multiple words with the specific label and using more than one such label in one utterance(***Amazon Lex does not allow that***).
-Not only that, it will distinguish one pizza kind from another(!).
-To explain futher lets take a look at the next layer and file
+This is a mechanism to label multiple words with specific label and using multiple instance of the label in a single utterance(***Amazon Lex does not allow that***).
+To explain further lets take a look at the next layer and file
 ***order_pizza.txt***:
 ```
 .train
-    ORDER_PIZZA: i would like to place an order for small PIZZA_KIND{t_kind} and large PIZZA_KIND{t_kind} pizza
+    ORDER_PIZZA: I would like to place an order for a small PIZZA_KIND{t_kind} and large PIZZA_KIND{t_kind} pizza
 ```
 The intent ***ORDER_PIZZA*** present here, because the purpose of this layer is to get ***the intent and slots/parameters values*** that come with it.
 ***PIZZA_KIND{t_kind}*** marks both instances of the mentioned pizza kinds